FMM GOVERNING BODY

 Functions:

-- To make regulations for sports, extra-curricular activities, and proper maintenance and functioning of the playgrounds and hostels.
+4. To establish regulations for sports, extracurricular activities, and the proper maintenance and management of playgrounds and hostels.

-- To recommend to the Governing Body proposals for the institution of new programmes of study.
+5. To recommend to the Governing Body proposals for introducing new programmes of study.

-- To recommend to the Governing Body institution of scholarships, studentships, fellowships, prizes, and medals, and to frame regulations for the award of the same.
+6. To recommend to the Governing Body the institution of scholarships, studentships, fellowships, prizes, and medals, and to draft regulations governing their award.

-- To perform such other functions as may be assigned by the Governing Body.
+8. To carry out any other functions assigned by the Governing Body.

 3. BOARDS OF STUDIES